zetapadosi/padosi-backend/README.md

     - [x] Get the data of the post from the desired radious of 5 Km area.
     - [ ] Unit testing of getting the post data.

-  - [ ] Create the post method for the comment on the post with multiple users
+  - [x] Create the post method for the comment on the post with multiple users
-    - [ ] Add the input validation to the inputs as comment length.
+    - [x] Add the input validation to the inputs as comment length.
     - [ ] Unit testing of comments

   - [x] Create the post method for the like and unlike the post and comments as well
     - [ ] Unit testing of the like and dislike

+  - [ ] Add the user profile page to get the user data with his/her posts
+    - [ ] Unit testing of the page

 ---